Pumpkin pie isn’t just a sweet treat. Enjoy pumpkin when it’s cheap and in abundance with this delicious savoury pumpkin pie recipe.

 1/2 cup of grated cheddar or tasty cheese

 - Heat a small amount of oil in a frying pan.
-Cook onion, garlic and thyme stirring over medium heat for about 2 minutes or until onion is soft.
+Cook onion, garlic and thyme stirring over medium heat for about 2 minutes or until the onion is soft.
 Leave to cool for a few minutes.

 - Beat eggs, cream and mashed pumpkin mix in a bowl.
 Add cheese and onion mixture stirring well.
 Add salt and pepper to taste.

-- Press pastry into greased pie dish and add filling.
+- Press pastry into a greased pie dish and add filling.
 (Depending on the pastry that you use, you may need to blind bake the shell.)
 Bake uncovered at around 180°C for 30 minutes or until filling is set.